-- 4.5 The COM plan invests in a wide range of asset classes such as equity, property and fixed interest investments.
-Appendix E shows the Strategic Asset Allocation and the Actual Asset Allocation as at 30 June 2017. - 4.6 The Strategic Allocation to Growth Assets as at 30 June 2017 was 41.9% (which is a reduction from 68.6% as at 30 June 2014), while the actual growth allocation was higher at 46.2%.
-The Trustee also uses derivative strategies to reduce equity tail risk. - 4.7 In our opinion the allocation to growth assets is among a range of allocations that could reasonably be used by the COM plan. - 4.8 Setting the Strategic Asset Allocation is a balance between: - a A high allocation to growth assets, which is expected to produce relatively high but more variable investment returns and therefore lower but more variable employer contributions; and - b A low allocation to growth assets, which is expected to produce relatively low but less variable investment returns and therefore higher but less variable employer contributions. - 4.9 The COM plan has been closed to new members for many years.
-Therefore, its liabilities will reduce significantly over the next ten years in real terms.
+- As at 30 June 2020 the COM plan invested in a primarily defensive range of asset classes such as fixed interest and cash investments.
+As at 17 July 2020 a decision was made to shift away from fixed interest towards alternative debt and a small allocation to equities.
+Appendix E shows the Strategic Asset Allocation, the Actual Asset Allocation as at 30 June 2020 and the Strategic Asset Allocation resulting from an amendment to the investment strategy on 17 July 2020. - 4.6 The Strategic Allocation to Growth Assets as at 30 June 2020 was 0% (which is a material reduction from 41.9% as at 30 June 2017), while the actual growth allocation was slightly higher at 1.2%.
+As at 17 July 2020 the Strategic Allocation to Growth Assets was 15% (which is still a material reduction from the growth allocation at 30 June 2017, but an increase from 30 June 2020). - 4.7 In our opinion the allocation to growth assets is among a range of allocations that could reasonably be used by the COM plan, subject to our view that the Trustee should consider further de-risking the COM plan assets. - 4.8 Setting the Strategic Asset Allocation is a balance between: - a A high allocation to growth assets, which is expected to produce relatively high but more variable investment returns and therefore lower but more variable employer contributions; and - b A low allocation to growth assets, which is expected to produce relatively low but less variable investment returns and therefore higher but less variable employer contributions. - 4.9 The COM plan has been closed to new members for many years.
+Therefore, its liabilities will reduce significantly over the next five years in real terms.
 If future investment returns are higher or lower than expected it is possible that a significant "actuarial surplus" or "actuarial shortfall" will again result.
 Therefore, it is recommended that the funding position of the COM plan continues to be considered when setting investment policy.